tylerlong/NeoEditor/README.md

 ## Todo list

-5. remember opened folders and files (and other things, such as window size, panel size...etc)
-    1. saveSetting and readSettings
 11. check memory leak, avoid using keyword `new`
 12. handle binary files
 26. create installer for ubuntu